Interview with Georgie who set up the Horse Rehabilitation project

 Join us for a life changing experience for both you and our horses.
 Depending on your experience and length of stay, there's a project here for you.

-If you enjoy playing games then we've a pool table and a dartboard at the farm and we do a local Backpackers pub bistro bar where Penny will take you to meet other local and international tourists.
+If you enjoy playing games then we've a pool table and a dartboard at the farm and we have a local Backpackers pub bistro bar where Penny will take you to meet other local and international tourists.

 What’s your favourite place to visit locally?